SimonPadbury/baselayer-3/_src/typography.md

 ## Font stacks

-Three native font stacks are set in the `root-vars.css` file.
+A few native font stacks are set in the `root-vars.css` file.

 ```
 :root {